 Investors such as them say that instead of enjoying the ride, people should stay away from the Chinese market altogether.
 “The problem with any bubble is if you try to bet against it, bubbles can become even more irrational.
 The herd mentality can essentially run investors over,” said Ankur Patel.

-For those wanting to invest in Asia, it may be worth looking at nearby frontier markers rather than China, the later which is probably not the best option even if it’s not in a bubble.
+For those wanting to invest in Asia, it may be worth looking at nearby frontier markers rather than China.
 Just to the north, the Mongolian economy is booming.
 Myanmar and Cambodia are also great options.